Execution Environment Security Configuration

 This support article provides information about the run-time configuration options and the approaches available to set these using either a system environment variable or a command line argument.

-The most typical way to store the environment configuration parameters, such as web services credentials, is to set these directly in Provar through the UI.
-These are then encrypted and stored within the Provar configuration files.
+The most typical way to store the environment configuration parameters, such as web services credentials, is to set these directly in Automation through the UI.
+These are then encrypted and stored within the Automation configuration files.

-For test execution server environments it is preferred to set these values directly on the server, rather than to set these in the Provar configuration.
-This will provide an enhanced security as these authentication credentials can now be set by an administrator without storing them in end users’ Provar files.
+For test execution server environments, setting these values directly on the server rather than in the Automation configuration is preferred.
+This will provide enhanced security as an administrator can now set these authentication credentials without storing them in end users’ Automation files.

 Order of Precedence